RocketDerp/April14_2025/Grim_Blunt/Grim_July13_2025_Fatal.md

 I lived in Amman Jordan from March 2011 during the Arab Spring analyzing and thinking a lot about what was to come.
 I had predicted the Arab Spring on December 16, 2009 and traveled to Algeria at the start of December 2010.

-I lived in the basement of a Church (studio apartment) in an Islamic nation with a King and Queen.
+I lived in the basement of a Church in Amman (studio apartment) in an Islamic nation with a King and Queen.

 Is Palestine living the October 7, 2023 dream?
 Is all the death and destruction part of the stairway to heaven.
-Malalal's book came out one decade earlier, October 8 2013 - and I sure did not witness any of my Arab Spring social media observation points showing Malala being repeated.
+[Malala's book came out one decade earlier: October 8, 2013](https://en.wikipedia.org/wiki/I_Am_Malala) - and I sure did not witness any of my Arab Spring social media observation points showing Malala being repeated.
 I do not witness protests signs since 2023 popularity of Israel and Palestine saying: We all need Malala's words and ideals!

 So the dreams in Palestine is largely *heaven after death*.